-Balanced Market : It defines a range bound market(sideways) or a bracketed market [where price rotates within the bracketed range].
-Balanced markets shows there is lack of conviction among the other timeframe buyers and sellers and typically results in a two way auction process and the price movements occur withing the range.
+Balanced Market: It defines a range bound market(sideways) or a bracketed market [where price rotates within the bracketed range].
+Balanced markets show there is a lack of conviction among the other timeframe buyers and sellers and typically results in a two-way auction process and the price movements occur within the range.

 Balanced profile days are typically slow and boring.
-Most of the trend trading strategies fails during these days and sometimes could yield consecutive losses in a stretch when the markets are highly compressed for more than 3 days.
-Identifying such days during the development of the profile are the key for a day timeframe players to set ‘what to expect from todays market’.
+Most of the trend trading strategies fail during these days and sometimes could yield consecutive losses in a stretch when the markets are highly compressed for more than 3 days.
+Identifying such days during the development of the profile are the key for a day timeframe players to set ‘what to expect from today’s market’.

 Balanced Market Occurs

 1)Before any bigger economic events, news are expected (e.g RBI policy announcement, FED meeting ..etc)

 2)Consolidation in the market after the uptrend or downtrend.